Updated on: 3/6/2019

 Police discovered that Reeves had a history of drunken driving convictions and was therefore required to have an ignition interlock device installed in his vehicle to prevent him from getting behind the wheel under the influence.

-As has been the case in a significant number of recent high-profile DUI collisions, Reeves did not have the mandatory ignition interlock device installed in his vehicle.
+As has been the case in a significant number of recent high-profile drunk driving accidents, Reeves did not have the mandatory ignition interlock device installed in his vehicle.
 Although state law requires that repeat offenders have the device installed, it is well-documented that it is quite difficult for the state to monitor and verify whether or not people actually do get them installed.

 Lawmakers and politicians have explained that a lack of state resources is one of the main reasons for the inability to verify if repeat offenders get an ignition interlock device in their vehicles.
 But until we find an effective way to ensure that drunk drivers cannot start their vehicles without proving they are sober, we are likely going to continue to see these tragic situations unfold throughout Washington state.